 Trampoline Training for Lower Body Power Production

-For athletes, another benefit of trampoline training is that I can substantially increase the ability of your legs to produce vertical and lateral power.
-Repetitive trampoline jumping will strengthen your legs, along with teaching them how to better contract and explode to optimally produce power.
+For athletes, another benefit of trampoline training is that it can substantially increase the ability of your legs to produce vertical and lateral power.
+Similarly to the effects of using the prowler sled push exercise, repetitive trampoline jumping will strengthen your legs, along with teaching them how to better contract and explode to optimally produce power.

 I highly recommend you check out this excellent website if you are looking for more information about trampolining and health!

 The entire body has lymph channels which contains three times as much fluid as blood.
 This fluid needs to circulate from the top of the head to the bottom of the feet.
 One of the most amazing benefits of this exercise is that it greatly improves the lymphatic circulation.